stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 Flow/OODA Loop
 --------------

 Flow is a widely-discussed concept.
-For me, an interesting definition of flow is how long (or how many cycles) you can stay in the also-oft-quoted [OODA loop](https://en.wikipedia.org/wiki/OODA_loop) (orient, observe, decide, act).
+For me, an interesting definition of flow is how long you can stay (or how many uninterrupted cycles you can complete) in the also-oft-quoted [OODA loop](https://en.wikipedia.org/wiki/OODA_loop) (orient, observe, decide, act).

 E.g., to me, the "best" programmers can quickly cycle through an OODA loop of: